Ken Blackwell: General election

-After winning their respective primaries, both Blackwell and his Democratic opponent were able to raise record sums, in part because of the national attention paid to the race.
+Blackwell's opponents in the general election were Democratic U.S. Representative Ted Strickland, Libertarian nominee and professor emeritus Bill Peirce, and Green Party nominee Bob Fitrakis.
+Blackwell chose Ohio state representative Tom Raga to be his running mate.
+Blackwell was the first African American to be nominated by a major political party as a candidate for the Ohio governorship.
+After winning their respective primaries, both Blackwell and Strickland were able to raise record sums, in part because of the national attention paid to the race.
 As of September 9, 2006, Strickland led Blackwell, $11.2 million to $10 million.
+On November 7, 2006, Strickland defeated Blackwell by a 24% margin.